Sticky Rice (Glutinous Rice/Sweet Rice) is a staple of Isan (Northern & Northeastern Thai) & Lao cuisines. In Vietnam, it’s called Xôi or Cơm Nếp.

 Note that sticky rice and sushi rice are not the same, even for short-grain sticky rice.
 Sushi rice appears glossy and is moderately sticky, but it is not as sticky as sticky rice.

-To be honest, the best method for achieving the highest quality cooked sticky rice is the traditional “soak and steam” technique.
+Honestly, the best way to achieve perfectly cooked sticky rice is the traditional “soak and steam” technique.
 However, it does require you to be well-prepared in the cooking process.

-I’ve tried using my Instant Pot to cook Vietnamese Savory Sticky Rice (Xôi Mặn) .
-It gave a pretty good result and saved me a significant amount of time.
+I’ve tried using my Instant Pot to cook Xôi Mặn (Vietnamese sticky rice with Chinese sausages).
+It yielded excellent results and saved me a considerable amount of time.

 • No need for advance preparation: You don’t have to soak the rice for hours before cooking.